 - peers who are similarly developing and share the language(s) and communication modality (or modalities) of the individual child

-- adults and peers who communicate directly with the child (not through a sign language or oral interpreter or transliterator)
+- adults and peers who communicate directly with the child (not through a sign language or oral interpreter or translator)

 - professionals who provide support for families to develop meaningful relationships with other families and professionals

-- professionals who provide support for families to develop meaningful communication that enhances the opportunity for their young child to become a fully participating member of the family
+- professionals who provide support for families to develop meaningful communication that enhances the opportunity for their young children to become a fully participating members of their families

 ASHA-CED Joint Committee Recommendations

 When determining the setting for services for families and their young children:

 - consider home, community, and program settings (including center-based programs) that provide full support for language and communication development for the child and family

 - base recommendations on a comprehensive assessment of the child and the family's priorities, resources, and concerns

 - provide families with comprehensive information about all programs and providers